-Previously, he was an Assistant Professor at the Department of Japanese Studies at the Chinese University of Hong Kong from December 2009 to January 2014.
-He obtained his PhD from Waseda University, Japan in International Relations in Dec.
+Prior to returning to Tokyo, he was an Assistant Professor at the Chinese University of Hong Kong from Dec.
+2009 -Jan.
+2014.
+He obtained his Ph.D. from Waseda University, Japan in International Relations in Dec.
 2008 and worked as a Research Associate at the Institute of Asia Pacific Studies at Waseda University from Oct.
 2007 -Nov.
 2009.

-His recent funded research projects are “Sino-Japanese Relations in the Wake of the 2012 Territorial Disputes: Investigating changes in Japanese Business’ trade and investment strategy in China”.
-Currently he is conducting a research project entitled “Perceptions and drivers of Chinese view on Japanese and US Foreign Policy in the Region”.
+His recent funded research projects are “Sino-Japanese Relations in the Wake of the 2012 Territorial Disputes: Investigating changes in Japanese Business’ trade and investment strategy in China”, and “Perceptions and drivers of Chinese view on Japanese and US Foreign Policy in the Region”.
 He is currently working on middle power approaches to great power competition in the Indo-Pacific.